Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+##11/28/17
+### Gender:
+I also created data frames for males and females, and discovered that there are 100 females and 60 males.
+There are twice as many Female Callers vs Male Callers, but twice as many Male Experts and Presenters vs. Female Experts and Presenters.
+This leads me to believe that a gender analysis on word length and sentence length would be too affected by the role of the speakers and that I cannot compare males and females in this way.
+However, seeing that the professionals on the show are mostly male and the callers mostly female leads to a conversation about gender equality.

 ## 11/27/17
 The data frame art_df of each line of text now includes word tokens, number of words, average word length, sentences, and number of sentences.
 I added a speaker's role column, *role*, to art_df so that the lines could be grouped by role for my analysis.